Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Hidden Markov Processes

 \begin{Def} An \emph{\eM} is a uHMC with \emph{probabilistically distinct states}: For each pair of distinct states $\causalstate_i, \causalstate_j \in \CausalStateSet$ there exists a finite word $w = \ms{0}{\ell-1}$ such that:

 \end{Def}

+When probabilistically distinct states are enforced for the uHMC, one obtains the \eM, for which the predictive state itself is unique.
+This is in contrast to uHMCs and nonunifilar HMCs, where an infinitely-long past need not lead to a unique state.

 A process' \eM\ is its optimally-predictive, minimal presentation, in the sense that the set $\CausalStateSet$ of predictive states is minimal compared to all its other unifilar presentations.
 That said, $\CausalStateSet$ may be finite, countably infinite, or uncountably infinite.
-By capturing a process' structure and not merely being predictive, an \eM's states are called \emph{causal states}.
+Since they capture a process' structure and are not merely predictive, an \eM's states are called \emph{causal states}.